 As with the red speckled, the blue speckled coat consists of irregular white hairs ticking throughout the dark background of the coat.
-The more white hairs ticking through, the lighter the blue appears, the fewer white hairs, the darker the blue.
-It is courtesy of the intermingling of black and white hairs that the outer coat gives the impression of a bluish colour.
+The more white hairs ticking through, the lighter the blue appears.
+The fewer white hairs, the darker the blue.
+It is courtesy of the intermingling of black and white hairs that the outer coat gives the impression of a bluish color.

-The blue mottled coat instead consists of several fingertip-sized spots through the base colour, which, in the case of a blue heeler, consists of a blue/black background.
-The blue heeler's coat may range from a silver blue to a deep blue.
-On the head, black, blue or tan markings are allowed but should be evenly distributed.
+The blue mottled coat instead consists of several fingertip-sized spots through the base color, which, in the case of a blue heeler, consists of a blue/black background.
+The blue heeler's coat may range from a silver-blue to a deep blue.
+On the head, black, blue, or tan markings are allowed but should be evenly distributed.
 A black patch over one (single mask) or both eyes (double mask) may be seen in some specimens.

 The Bentley Star

-There is belief that the presence of a Bentley Star is sign of a dog coming from a legendary dog owned by Mr. Tom Bentley.
+There is a belief that the presence of a Bentley Star is a sign of a dog coming from a legendary dog owned by Mr. Tom Bentley.
 Bentley's dog was reportedly used extensively as a stud dog to pass down all his outstanding characteristics.
-On top of the white blaze on the forehead, the presence of a black tail-root spot seen occasionally in blue dogs is anothe rpossible sign directly attributed to Tom Bentley's dog.
+On top of the white blaze on the forehead, the presence of a black tail-root spot seen occasionally in blue dogs is another possible sign directly attributed to Tom Bentley's dog.